Infinite-dimensional uniform polyhedra: Approximation of maps

 \begin{definition}[Construction of hereditary uniform covers] For a finite-dimensional atomic poset $P$ with atom set $\Lambda$, it is easy to construct a hereditarily uniform cover of $|P|$, namely the cover by the sets $U_\lambda=\bigcup_{\sigma\ge\lambda}|H_\sigma|$ composed of the barycentric handles $H_\sigma=\fll\left<\sigma\right>^*\flr\subset (P^\flat)^*$, where $\sigma\in P$.
 The hereditarity is due to the fact that $|H_\sigma|$ and $|H_\tau|$ are uniformly disjoint when $\sigma$ and $\tau$ are incomparable and $P$ is finite-dimensional.
 This argument does not apply to canonical handles $h_\sigma=\fll[\sigma,\sigma]^*\flr\subset (P^\#)^*$ because $h_\sigma\cap h_\tau$ can be nonempty when $\sigma$ and $\tau$ are incomparable.

 Clearly, the preimage of a hereditarily uniform cover under a uniformly continuous map of metrizable uniform spaces is hereditarily uniform.
-Hence by using Lemma \ref{nerve map}, we infer that every uniform cover of a residually finite-dimensional metrizable uniform space admits a hereditarily uniform refinement (in fact, one of a finite multiplicity).
-We conjecture that the hypothesis of residual finite-dimensionality cannot be dropped here. \end{definition}
+Hence by using Lemma \ref{nerve map}, we infer that every uniform cover of a uniformly finitistic metrizable uniform space admits a hereditarily uniform refinement (in fact, one of a finite multiplicity).
+We conjecture that the hypothesis of uniform finitisticity cannot be dropped here. \end{definition}

 \begin{definition}[Weak hereditarity] We call a cover $D$ of a metric space $M$ {\it weakly hereditarily uniform}, if there exists a $\lambda>0$ such that for every $F\subset D$ satisfying $\bigcap F\subset\bigcup (D\but F)$, the cover $(D\but F)\cap(\bigcap F)$ of the subset $\bigcap F\subset X$ is a uniform cover of $\bigcap F$ with Lebesgue number $\lambda$.
 Any such $\lambda$ is called a {\it weak hereditary Lebesgue number} of the weakly hereditarily uniform cover.
 A hereditarily uniform cover is weakly hereditarily uniform by considering $E=D\but F$; and a weakly hereditarily uniform cover is uniform by considering $F=\emptyset$ (in which case $\bigcap F=M$).